MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/setunionfunction.md

 ---
 # set_union()

-Returns a `dynamic` (JSON) array of the set of all distinct values that are in any of arrays - (arr1 ∪ arr2 ∪ ...).
+Returns a `dynamic` array of the set of all distinct values that are in any of arrays - (arr1 ∪ arr2 ∪ ...).

 **Syntax**